 Next came the bathrooms.
 We don’t really have a primary—it’s more like “his” and “hers.”
 I claimed the one with the bathtub and my husband got the other one, a half-bath when we bought the house.
 Part of the 1960s renovation, it was odd, narrow, and tight with its very own exterior door!
 We redesigned it, finding space for a shower by removing the door and an adjacent window, and bumping out approximately 20 inches into the breakfast nook area.
 Since we were removing the natural light sources, our contractor suggested adding a skylight.
 We’re happy we took this idea.

 Like Kevin’s, my bathroom also got a makeover.
 We installed new tile, fixtures, a vanity, and hardware.
 One other idea we got from our contractor was to choose wall-mounted toilets.
 The bathrooms are small—mine, especially—and the streamlined toilets free up vital inches.

 We sourced most materials ourselves.
 At the project’s start, our contractor gave us a preferred vendor list, which helped us to know where to shop for tile, plumbing fixtures, and other essentials.
-COVID-19 made us minimize trips to showrooms and stores; when we visited brick-and-mortar locations, we researched first, and knew exactly what to look at.
+When we visited brick-and-mortar locations, we researched first and knew exactly what to look at.
 I understand why people work with designers!
 We made a lot of decisions.

 Shopping for lighting fixtures was fun, though.
 A friend who worked at a lighting showroom recommended a woman-owned Portland lighting company, leading us to beautiful choices for the bathrooms, kitchen, and bedroom.
-The pandemic definitely affected the supply chain: A refrigerator ordered in August 2020 arrived in February of this year.
+The pandemic definitely affected the supply chain: A refrigerator order took six months to arrive.

 The renovators’ learning curve